Melykuti/COVID-19/global.md

-## Analysis and projections for the spread of the SARS-CoV-2 coronavirus
+## Analysis of the spread of the SARS-CoV-2 coronavirus

+> * Recall that on this page I examine the number of currently infected patients and not the cumulative number of all who have been infected and might have recovered or died.
+> * If you already know my methodology, just skip down to the Plots and the Results sections.

 13 March 2020 (updated on 11 April 2020), Freiburg i.
 Br., Germany, where a lockdown has been in force since 21 March 2020. -- The WHO releases [daily situation reports](https://www.who.int/emergencies/diseases/novel-coronavirus-2019/situation-reports) with the numbers of diagnosed COVID-19 cases for each country.
 We can see the total number of confirmed cases and the total deaths since the beginning of the outbreak.
 We also get the changes from the last report, that is, these two figures for the last day only.